wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 Note that your elastic IP address is allocated until your release it, not until you terminate your instance.
 So make sure you release it when you no longer need it.
 Otherwise you will get a nasty $3 bill every month.

-## What size of server should you rent?
+## What size of server should you use?

 The `t3.nano` instance size has just enough memory and CPU to meet the requirements of this course if you are careful.
 However, if you find that your server is running slowly or erratically, you should consider upgrading to a larger instance size.
 If you have an elastic IP address you can change your instance size whenever you would like and you won't loose your public IP address.
 You can even stop your server when no one is using it.
 This is useful because you don't get charged for your server when it is stopped.

 ## ☑ Assignment

 1. Create your AWS account.
-1. Create an EC2 instance using the class AMI (`ami-0badcce4ae7d504a1`).
+1. Create an EC2 instance using the class AMI (`ami-0bba6d6fb515baeba`).
 1. Assign an elastic IP address (highly suggested).
 1. Test that you can see the default class web page from a browser using the server's public IP address.